-These companies use website forums or hubs, email lists, social media (Facebook, Twitter, and LinkedIn groups), and messenger app (Slack and Discord) groups to keep in touch with community members and increase engagement by initiating and moderating conversations.
+These companies use website forums or hubs, email lists, user groups, social media (Facebook, Twitter, and LinkedIn groups), and messenger app (Slack and Discord) groups to keep in touch with community members and increase engagement by initiating and moderating conversations.

-However, keeping everyone engaged through walls of text can be difficult.
+While all of these forums have their advantages, keeping everyone engaged through walls of text can be difficult.
 Asynchronous communication doesn’t always work well for exchanging ideas, solving complex problems, or simply having a genuine conversation.

 Also, too often, keeping a community restricted to these mediums can lead to the community becoming just another content distribution channel for the company.